sradiouy/NextflowNotes/README.md

   user="sradio"
   params.jobid ="bioinformatician"

   println "These is a pipeline created by $user who is a $params.jobid"
 ```

+The output will be:

+>N E X T F L O W  ~  version 22.04.4
+>Launching `main.nf` [trusting_sinoussi] DSL2 - revision: 3f4be19378
+>These is a pipeline created by sradio who is a bioinformatician